FN-Children-Games/Glyphs/README.md

   -C# Script - Have play's the audio file of sound.

-  -C# Script - When All 5 are selected correctly and highlighted move to the next Syllablic glyphs and standardized CLC Syllabic equivalent pair.
+  -C# Script - When All 5 are selected correctly and highlighted move to the next Syllablic and standardized CLC Syllabic equivalent pair.